 The majority of gaming chairs are simply chairs designed for comfort while gaming.
 But some high-tech gaming chairs include additional electronics and features designed to enhance your gaming experience.

-Built-In Speakers: Some gaming chairs include speakers that are placed right at ear level.
-Chairs with built-in audio bring the game’s soundtrack that much closer to the listener, creating an immersive sound experience.
+Built-in speakers: Some gaming chairs include speakers that are placed right at ear level.
+Chairs with built-in audio bring the game’s soundtrack closer to the listener, creating an immersive sound experience.

 One of the more rare types of gaming chairs is the racing chair.